New Year’s Eve in Bulgaria

 Like Christmas, every family has its own traditions.
 In mine, my grandmother usually prepares sarmi in cabbage leaves and the so-called “Russian salad,” which Russians and most post-soviet countries actually call “Salad Olivier.”
 The most important element of the dinner on 31 December is the banitsa.
 Yes, it’s the regular type of banitsa, filled with a mix of Bulgarian cheese and eggs.
 However, there is a special ingredient: we hide some good luck wishes for the coming year in between the filo pastry.
 Usually, they rhyme and the most popular ones are health, luck, a lottery win, wedding, baby, new house, and a new car.
 They even sell the mainstream ones inside the filo pastry packages.
 But you can't imagine the humiliation of getting the “wedding” or the “baby” luck when you are a teenager or in your early 20’s and your entire family’s attention is focused on the question “When are you getting married?.”
 That is why some people, like my family in the previous years, have gotten creative and written our own, personalized wishes.

-Have a good New Year’s Eve, and an amazing year ahead!
-Let’s all wish for a better and more hopeful 2021!
+Have a Happy New Year’s Eve and an amazing year ahead!
+Let’s all wish for a better and more hopeful 2022!